Rick00Kim/kururu-blog/content/about/index.en.md

 I was implement web application; API, view and Batch application.
 Both using Java and Spring framework

-And I was worked in Develop team and Operation team
+And I was worked in Develop team and Operation team.

 I mainly do support for Develop teams, server monitoring, writing script for automation and Release to production system

-Because of my current work environment, I am comfortable for working on Linux or Unix systems more than Windows system
+Because of my current work environment, I am comfortable for working on Linux or Unix systems more than Windows system.

-I'm interested in new IT technology and I am very experimental
+I'm interested in new IT technology and I am very experimental.

-And I am current working for devops engineer in Korea
+And I am current working for devops engineer in Korea.

-I mainly devleop Game Server(Realtime) using cloud systems (AWS, GCP), estimate and save cost of cloud system
+I mainly devleop Game Server(Realtime) using cloud systems (AWS, GCP), estimate and save cost of cloud system.

 I build own system more safe and reliable.